UAE Cost of Living 2026: Monthly Budget Breakdown

 Telegram

-You’ll generally need about $3,500–$5,000 per month to live comfortably in the UAE, though exact costs depend on city, family size and lifestyle.
-Rent dominates expenses — expect roughly $1,500/month for a one‑bedroom in Dubai and higher for families.
-Groceries run about $250–$350 per person, utilities about $130–$200, and transport $55–$190 monthly.
+You’ll generally need about $3,500 to $5,000 per month to live comfortably in the UAE.
+Exact costs depend on city, family size, and lifestyle.
+Rent dominates expenses, with roughly $1,500/month for a one-bedroom in Dubai and higher for families.
+Groceries run about $250 to $350 per person, utilities about $130 to $200, and transport $55 to $190 monthly.
 Private health insurance and schooling add sizable amounts.
-Continue for a breakdown by category and city comparisons.
+Read on for a breakdown by category and city comparisons.

 Average Monthly Expenses and Cost Overview